percona/mongodb_exporter/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Logs**
-Please provide logs when issue occurs
+Please provide logs relevant to the issue

 **Environment**
  - OS,